-In 1906, Arthur Pappas & Louis Canotas immigrated to America with their families from Elassona, Greece.
-They became US citizens, and on April 5, 1917, they opened an ice cream & candy shop at 57 Hanover Street in Manchester, NH.
-A year later, they added a restaurant to their Hanover Street location and then in 1919, they opened a restaurant at 897 Elm Street.
+1906 - Arthur Pappas and Louis Canotas immigrated to America with their families from Elassona, Greece.
+They became U.S. citiezns, and on April 5, 1917, they opened an ice cream and candy shop at 57 Hanover Street in Manchester, NH.
+In 1919, they opened a restaurant around the corner at 897 Elm Street.

-1938 - The new ice cream stand on Daniel Webster Highway opened for business with no one ever envisioning what it would become today.
+1938 - The new ice cream stand on Daniel Webster Highway opened for business.

 1949 - A fire devastated the Elm Street Puritan, but the owners were undeterred.
 They re-opened a multi-level restaurant and tea room at the location the following year.